flashmatt/postcodesio/README.md

 ## Usage

-Simply import the `PhilKershaw\PostcodesIO\Client` class, create and instance and call any of the following methods:
+Simply import the `flashmatt\PostcodesIO\Client` class, create and instance and call any of the following methods:

 ``` php
 use PhilKershaw\PostcodesIO\Client;